danalite/autool-docs/example/docs/develop/sample/smart-assistant.en.md

 ## System Status Monitor

-Sometimes you may want to record the system status changes, e.g., clipboard, active window, or network status.
+Sometimes you may want to track the system status changes, e.g., clipboard, active window, or network status.
 AuTool provides a convenient way to monitor these changes, and you can leverage this capability to build interesting tools.

 Here we show a simple script that manages your clipboard history.
+When the script is running in the background, it will monitor your clipboard changes and save them into a database.
+You only need to hit a predefined hotkey to open the clipboard history in a popup window, and then you can select the item to paste or delete it.

 <img src="https://raw.githubusercontent.com/danalite/autool-docs/main/images/sample-clipboard-manager.png"/>

 ## Window Management

 Managing windows can be a tedious task.
 AuTool provides a convenient way to manage windows in a popup window.
-You can use our scripts to easily position windows on the screen, move them to other monitors, or resize them.
+You can use our scripts to move a particular window to a specific position on the screen, move windows to other monitors, or resize them.
 This example shows a simple script that closes windows in batches.

 <img src="https://raw.githubusercontent.com/danalite/autool-docs/main/images/sample-close-windows.png"/>